It’s called the silent killer.

 - Symptoms of stroke

 A hypertensive crisis is serious.
-If you experience any of the symptoms associated with either of these conditions, with or without headache, check your blood pressure.
+If you experience any of the symptoms associated with it, with or without headache, check your blood pressure.
 If it is high (140 mm Hg or higher and/or 90 mm Hg or higher) you should call your doctor.
-If it is 180 mm HG over 120 mm HG or higher or if you experience any of the following symptoms, go to the emergency room or call 9-1-1 immediately.
+If it is 180 mm HG over 120 mm HG or higher and you experience any of the following symptoms, go to the emergency room or call 9-1-1 immediately.

 Serious symptoms that warrant an emergency room visit include: